 Rap star G Herbo arrested in Chicago over alleged illegal gun possession

-Chicago police arrested rapper G Herbo Sunday for allegedly illegally possessing a gun, court records show.
+CHICAGO — Chicago police arrested rapper G Herbo on Sunday for allegedly illegally possessing a gun, court records show.

 The 27-year-old rap star, whose legal name is Herbert Wright III, was charged with misdemeanor unlawful use of a weapon and bonded out of police custody Monday morning, according to court records.

-Officers pulled over the Cadillac Escalade the star lyricist had been riding in for failing to use a turn signal at the River North intersection of Wabash Avenue and Ontario Street at 5:42 p.m., according to an arrest report.
+Officers pulled over the Cadillac Escalade the star lyricist had been riding in for failing to use a turn signal at the River North intersection of Wabash Avenue and Ontario Street at 5:42 p.m.
+Central time, according to an arrest report.
 The officer driving the unmarked police vehicle had begun to tail the Cadillac because of its tinted windows, police records said.

 Officers determined the move was “indicative with someone attempting to conceal contraband.”
 They then asked the car’s driver if there were guns in the car.
 He denied three times while appearing “concerned and nervous,” a police report said.

-As officers continued to press, the driver ultimately admitted there were three guns in the car, the police report said.
+As officers continued to press, the driver admitted there were guns in the car, the police report said.
 Officers found four guns total, the report added.

 Inside the center console, police found a black Glock 33 pistol that was “uncased, loaded, and immediately accessible,” the police report said.
 The semi-automatic handgun and its magazine held numerous .357 SIG cartridges, police said.